 Jesus and John the Baptist

-2John the Baptist was in prison.
-When he heard about the actions of the Messiah, he sent his disciples to him.
-3They asked Jesus, “Are you the one who is supposed to come?
-Or should we look for someone else?”
+2John the Baptist, who was in prison, heard about all the things the Messiah was doing.
+So he sent his disciples to ask Jesus, 3“Are you the Messiah we’ve been expecting, or should we keep looking for someone else?”

-He will prepare your way for you.’
-(Malachi 3:1)
+and he will prepare your way before you.’

-27“My Father has given all things to me.
-The Father is the only one who knows the Son.
-And the only ones who know the Father are the Son and those to whom the Son chooses to make him known.
+27“My Father has entrusted everything to me.
+No one truly knows the Son except the Father, and no one truly knows the Father except the Son and those to whom the Son chooses to reveal him.”

-28“Come to me, all you who are tired and are carrying heavy loads.
-I will give you rest.
-29Become my servants and learn from me.
-I am gentle and free of pride.
-You will find rest for your souls.
-30Serving me is easy, and my load is light.”
+28Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
+29Take my yoke upon you.
+Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
+30For my yoke is easy to bear, and the burden I give you is light.”